You are here

 Employee Benefits

-Employees of the United States District Court are not included in the Government’s Civil Service classification, but rather are considered “at-will” Excepted Service employees of the Judiciary.
+Employees of the United States District Court are not included in the Government’s Civil Service classification but rather are considered “at-will” Excepted Service employees of the Judiciary.
+A United States Magistrate Judge is appointed to renewable 8-year term.

 Employee benefits are dependent on the type of appointment.
 Full benefits are typically available for full-time or part-time appointments expected to last for at least one year and one day.
 Limited benefits may be available for temporary full-time or part-time appointments of less than one year and for term law clerk appointments.